 In the previous example, we saw how painfully slow it can be for voice recognition software users to navigate an improperly coded website.
 The technology, though, can allow for greater efficiency in navigating when alt text is set, for example.
 Compare by watching the next movie on following links in web pages with Dragon.

 Today, Nuance, the maker of Dragon Naturally Speaking refers to their software packages by other names.
-These include Dragon Professional Individual, Dragon Anywhere, Dragon Legal Individual, and Dragon Law Enforcement to name a few.
+These include Dragon Professional Individual, Dragon Anywhere, Dragon Legal Individual, Dragon Law Enforcement, Dragon for Medical, and Dragon Home to name a few.